TrainWeb.org Facebook Page

 Map: Ba 40 K 7, Ho 13 A 13 Topographic Maps

-For the first time in about a century, the Patterson Viaduct is once again carrying traffic.
+After about a century of rest, the Patterson Viaduct began carrying traffic again.
 The footbridge seen here nearing completion opened on October 18, 2006.

 Patrick O'Donnell kindly contributed this photo, and wrote: